6 minute Quick read.

 The Law of diminishing

-always works.
+returns always works.
 For instance, if

 one keeps on adding more people or resources on a software project, one may see